Skip to main content

 Your token balance is stored on-chain, but the amount is encrypted.
 Transfers still happen on-chain — what’s hidden is how much.

-Tokens are deposited into a shared pool and withdrawn separately, with no on-chain link between the deposit and withdrawal addresses.
-Who transferred to whom is hidden.
+Tokens are written as Stealth Pool Notes into a shared mixer tree, then burned from any wallet with no on-chain link between sender and recipient.
+Who paid whom is hidden.

-You can use encrypted balances alone (hide amounts), the mixer alone (hide the transfer path), or both together for the strongest privacy guarantees.
+You can use the EncryptedTokenAccount alone (hide amounts), the Stealth Pool alone (hide the transfer path), or both together for the strongest privacy guarantees.

-3. Your balance is encrypted and stored in that ETA using Arcium MPC
+3. The balance is encrypted and stored in that ETA using Arcium MPC.

 The encryption means no one — not Umbra, not Arcium, not Solana validators — can read your balance without the decryption key.